renovatebot/renovate/lib/modules/manager/tekton/readme.md

 ### Configuring images in Tekton Tasks

 You can configure the container images that Tekton uses when it runs tasks.
-You may use these attributes to configure images:
+You may use these attributes to configure images in:

-1. In a Task step
+1. Task step
-1. In a Task stepTemplate
+1. Task stepTemplate
-1. In a Task sidecar
+1. Task sidecar

 You can define Tekton Tasks within these Tekton resources: